reruo321/CPP-Self-Study/Online-Judges-CPP/Programmers/86491/README.md

 # [86491] The Smallest Rectangle
 * Problem Link: https://school.programmers.co.kr/learn/courses/30/lessons/86491

-Present the method to find the smallest wallet area by **proving it mathematically**.
+Present the solution to find the smallest wallet area by **proving it mathematically**.

 ## Solution
 <details>